-Recycling of plastics or mixed waste flows has a value chain deficit and is an artificial market, it needs regulation (waste regulation, climate regulation) and
+Recycling of plastics or mixed waste flows has a chain deficit and is an artificial market, it needs regulation (waste regulation, climate regulation) financing.

-For mechanical recycling the market is established in countries which have implemented and enforced waste regulation.
-There is an established market with quality criteria that, however, is highly dependent on the primary resource prices, e.g. if the oil price is low virgin feedstock will be preferred to secondary resources.
+For mechanical recycling the market is established countries which have implemented and enforced regulation.
+There is an established market with q criteria that, however, is highly dependent on the primary resource prices, e.g. if the oil price is low feedstock will be preferred to secondary resource

-Chemical recycling and advanced recycling are buzzwords containing several technologies each with its own market characteristics but roughly occupying a market area that is price and footprint-wise in between the market for mechanical recycling and incineration.
-As long as externalities are not priced in for virgin resources the market exists in a pre-commercial phase based on a green premium.
-Chemical recycling promises to produce virgin quality materials (food grade) with a positive climate and circular impact.
-Independent verification of environmental footprint, carbon accounting, and certification will be essential.
+Chemical recycling and advanced recycling are buzzwords containing several technologies each own market characteristics but roughly occupyin market area that is price and footprint-wise in be the market for mechanical recycling and incineration long as externalities are not priced in for virgin resources the market exists in a pre-commercial based on a green premium.
+Chemical recycling pr to produce virgin quality materials (food grade) w positive climate and circular impact.
+Independen verification of environmental footprint, carbon accounting, and certification will be essential.

-Further pilots and the development of a policy framework to support a 'carbon tracking system' in which both the carbon and the CO2 footprint are allocated across the chain and recycling is advisable.
+Further pilots and the development of a policy framework to support a 'carbon tracking system which both the carbon and the CO2 footprint are allocated across the chain and recycling is advis